Google Ads for Aircraft Parts Companies

 Search journey

-Your buyer doesn't search the way generalist agencies assume.
+Your customer doesn't search the way generalist agencies assume.
 They start with a regulatory or operational query specific to aircraft parts marketing, qualify you against one or two named competitors, then look for proof you've worked with an operator that looks like them — in that order.

 Start broad